Dodgers vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Adley Rutschman and the Baltimore Orioles square off against Freddie Freeman and the Los Angeles Dodgers on Monday at 7:05 PM ET in the first game of a three-game series.
+Freddie Freeman and the Los Angeles Dodgers are ready for a matchup with Anthony Santander and the Baltimore Orioles on Tuesday at 7:05 PM ET.

-The Dodgers have been listed as -105 moneyline underdogs for this matchup against the favored Orioles (-115).
-The game's total is listed at 9.5 runs.
+The Dodgers are +105 moneyline underdogs for this matchup with the favorite Orioles (-130).
+A 9.5-run over/under is set for this game.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.